goehringlab/2023-Bland-bioRxiv/README.md

     docker-compose build

 &#8291;4.
-Once the build has completed, run the docker container
+Once the build has completed, run the Docker container

     docker-compose run -p 8888:8888 app